Carms-dev/gegi-law-gatsby-netlify/content/cases/heron-v-canadian-blood-services.md

 ---
 isCornerstone: false
-caseName: Heron v Canadian Blood Services
+caseName: Heron v.
+Canadian Blood Services
 citation: 2015 HRTO 664
 description: The applicant alleges that he suffered harassment in the workplace due to his association with a transgender individual.
 The OHRT held that the